nikkijuk/camunda-playground/README.md

 ## BPM architecture options

-### BPM within Event based architecture
+### BPM within Event based architecture(s)

-In event based architecture all systems are decoupled and exchanges messages thru share bus.
+In event based architecture all systems are decoupled and exchanges messages using shared bus.
+It's not evident to me if there's single or multiple valid event based architectures. https://martinfowler.com/articles/201701-event-driven.html

+-  it's very easy to make nicely decoupled systems with event notification, without realizing that you're losing sight of that larger-scale flow, and thus set yourself up for trouble in future years.
+   -- Martin Fowler

 Every interaction in using async Events, and apps just tell something has happened.
 None controls here anything, everyone listens and reacts if event seems important.